codesua/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe for kimchi chigae.
+This is a basic recipes website.
 This will demonstrate the ability to devise a basic html website involving boilerplate, headings, lists, and images.